Guidance Department

 212-496-0700, ext.
 2206

 Greetings LaGuardians!
 My name is Shelliann Roach and I supervise the Counseling Support Team.
 My team consists of seven (7) Guidance Counselors, a Post Secondary Counselor, a full-time Social Worker, and an Intervention Specialist (SAPIS).
-Students are assigned to a Guidance Counselor based on the student's studio, grade level, and last name place in the alphabet (see table below).
-The best way to reach a guidance counselor is via email.
-Guidance Counselors will not pick up their phones during a session with another student as a courtesy.
+Students are assigned to a Guidance Counselor based on the student's studio, grade level, and last name place in the alphabet.

 At this time, most family meetings are being held virtually.
-If you would like to request an in-person meeting, please connect with the Guidance Counselor to schedule it.
+If you would like to request an in-person meeting, please connect with your child's counselor to schedule it.
 Please email your Guidance Counselor to set up a meeting or to request a phone conference.

 Guidance Counselor Information